+Annual cash incentive compensation awards to the named executive officers were made in 2020 pursuant to the Company's 2019 Employee Performance Incentive Plan ("EPIP").
 Annual cash incentive compensation awards are intended to align employees' interests with the goals and strategic initiatives established by the Company and to reward employees for their contributions during the period to which the incentive award relates.
 Targets for the annual cash incentive compensation awards are typically expressed as a percentage of the individual's base salary.

 Annual cash incentive compensation awards are "at risk" as they are subject to the attainment of specific goals.
-For 2019, each individual's target plan continued to include multiple budgeted goals, and for each goal, different award amounts could be earned depending on the level at which that goal was attained, (i.e., an underachievement and overachievement opportunity).
+For 2020, each individual's target plan continued to include multiple budgeted goals, and for each goal, different award amounts could be earned depending on the level at which that goal was attained, (i.e., an underachievement and overachievement opportunity).